LeeAllenK/Calculator-React/README.md

 <div id="header" >
  <h1 class="heading-element" dir="auto">Optimizations:</h1>
+ Currently this application has multiple event handlers performing tasks so my focus will be to implement useReducer() to consolidate all neccessary state.
 This app currently doesn't have a login that's my next focus.
 Then my will shift to a more mobile approach utiltizing React Native.
 </div>

 <div id="header" >